DamienFruleux/ZCU111-Doc/1-AXI_DMA.md

 At Xilinx, we find DMAs with the same definition, but which allow more precisely to transfer data between an AXI4 Memory Map interface (which is therefore connected to the SODIMM RAM, or **PS RAM**) and an AXI4-Stream interface (which is therefore connected to an **external device**, such as a DAC or ADC).
 For the rest of these explanations, we'll consider only the Xilinx DMA.

-Note that it is also possible to use a external (to the processor) RAM, in particular the 4 GB of DDR4 SDRAM, or **PL RAM**.
+Note that it is also possible to use a external RAM, in particular the 4 GB of DDR4 SDRAM, or **PL RAM**.
 It also uses an AXI4 Memory Map interface.

 In particular, the DMA has 2 separate channels:

-- Read Channel : **read data from RAM** and write it directly to the device.
+- Read Channel : **read data from RAM** and write it to the device.

-- Write Channel : read data from the device and **write it directly to the RAM**.
+- Write Channel : read data from the device and **write it to the RAM**.

 Finally, the [AXI DMA Controller](https://www.xilinx.com/products/intellectual-property/axi_dma.html) Xilinx IP (Intellectual Property) allows you to transfer data between the PS (Processing System : ARM processors) and the PL (Programable Logical : FPGA).
-More explanations on the use with the PS and details on the use of DAC/ADC will be given next.
+More detailed explanations of its use for transfers between PS and DACs/ADCs will be given later.

 # 2- AXI4 Protocol